 While the development of hydrological and land surface models has progressed rapidly over the last few decades, a significant acceleration in model development is required in order to address critical societal issues of water, energy and food availability and security.
 In particular, major advances are needed in the areas of observations (e.g. of water cycle variability and change, of subsurface soils and hydrogeology, and of streamflow and groundwater levels), model development (e.g. of models that integrate the major components of the human and managed water cycles), data assimilation (e.g. of algorithms that can readily incorporate in situ and remote observations of asynchronous space-time frequency) and of a framework for integrating models and data (e.g. for access to data and simulation results, for running models, and for performing analyses).
 In this presentation we discuss these needs in detail, and highlight recent efforts in California and at the national scale (i.e. with the Community Hydrologic Modeling Platform [CHyMP]) to develop a modeling and data integration framework that can be applied across scales up to continental and global scales.
 Finally, the responsibility of the hydrologic research community to convey such important observational and simulation needs to resource managers, environmental decision and policy makers, and the general public, is underscored.

-At the request of interested institutions and pending availability, Jay will present one of the two lectures listed above.
+At the request of interested institutions and pending availability, Jay presented one of the two lectures listed above.

-Jay's "Water 50/50" blog will cover his journey as he will hold fifty lectures in fifty weeks, giving a global lecture tour.
-The posts published will primarily be a journal of Jay’s thoughts and experiences during the lectureship.
+Jay's "Water 50/50" blog covered his journey as he held fifty lectures in fifty weeks, giving a global lecture tour.
+The posts published are primarily a journal of Jay’s thoughts and experiences during the lectureship.

 FIFTY LECTURES IN FIFTY WEEKS: THE 2012 BIRDSALL-DREISS DISTINGUISHED LECTURESHIP.
 A GLOBAL LECTURE TOUR DELIVERING THE MESSAGE ABOUT OUR CHANGING WATER CYCLE, GROUNDWATER DEPLETION AND THE FUTURE OF FRESHWATER AVAILABILITY.